strepkov/demonstrator/paper/draft.md

 ### Elk Test Tutorial

 Another test that we want to introduce is elk test.
 It is performed to determine how well a certain vehicle evades a suddenly appearing obstacle.
 These days, the test is performed by major automaker, because it proves the ability of a car to maneuver on average speed (60 km/h) without losing the control of the car.
-In our context, this test gives the feeling how the car responses on the objects on the track and how maneuverable it can be, depends on a speed.
+In our context, this test gives the feeling how the car responds on the objects on the track and how maneuverable it can be, depends on a speed.
 To pass the elk test the following requirements should be met:

 (E1) The car does not drive into cones during the test
 (E2) It should drive on the shortest path, be as closer as possible to cones